pmacMaps/build-maps-leaflet-parcel-gds23/README.md

 #### Basemaps.js

 1) Import the `tiledMapLayer `from Esri-Leaflet (`import { tiledMapLayer } from 'esri-leaflet';`)
-2) Create a variable to reference the USGS Imagery tiled map service (`https://basemap.nationalmap.gov/arcgis/rest/services/USGSImageryOnly/MapServer`)
+2) Create a variable to reference the Esri Imagery tiled map service (`https://services.arcgisonline.com/arcgis/rest/services/World_Imagery/MapServer`)
-3) Create an object to reference the two basemaps (Open Street Map and USGS Imagery); set it as an exported variable
+3) Create an object to reference the two basemaps (Open Street Map and Esri Imagery); set it as an exported variable

 #### MapControls.js